 Just in case you do not know what King Oyster Mushrooms look like.

 To reduce the cooking time I did cut them in half.
-Just before adding them to the smoker I put two small chunks of wood right on the colas.
-It was very surprising how quick the mushrooms absorbed smoke and changed color.
+Just before adding them to the smoker, I put two small chunks of wood right on the colas.
+I was very surprised at how quickly the mushrooms absorbed smoke and changed color.
 This was taken after about five minutes.
 Just enough time for me to put them in the cooker and go get my camera.

 After shredding mushrooms add the onions and vegan BBQ sauce.
 Mix and taste you can adjust salt etc to your liking.
 Then put them back into the cooker for one hour.

 After one hour they should look like this.